 This unique love song is a mix of German and English.
 Have fun lilting along with this tune.

 Stirring but rather specialized, this piece may or may not be for you.

 This contestable version of a beautiful ballad is most sincere but also rather sophisticated.
 Do give this strong song a try.

 Performed in English by Texas Lightning, this song was the German entry in the Eurovision Song Contest 2006.
 Has a fine rock/pop/country feel to it.

 Bank Street competed with this moving piece, which David Leeder turned into a poignant World War I song by writing a new verse.
-Now a second version is available, one in which the Musical Island Boys celebrate the Maori roots of the song and won gold doing so.
+Now a second version is available, one in which the Musical Island Boys celebrated the Maori connection with the song and won gold doing so.

 This stirring song of the futility of war comes from the film Billy Jack.
 Sometimes the only survivor is. . . .

 This gem of a Maori love song was originally arranged for The Ritz, who won quartet gold in 1991.
 They sang it with great success on a trip to New Zealand.
 The Musical Island Boys, our champ in 2014, picked up on it too, as have many other groups in that country.
 The lyrics are about half in English, but no worries, for Polynesian words are easy to sound out.

 A German pop hit, this song is perfect if you ever want to sing in a foreign language about a girl with freckles (“summer sprouts”).